Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Analytic constructions

-\begin{construction} Let $\cM^p(L^i,\beta)$ denote the stack of 3-pointed rational stable maps into $\tY$ satisfying the following conditions: \begin{enumerate} \item The first marked point maps to $\tD^i_1$; the second marked point maps to $\tD^i_2$. \item The image of the fundamental class of the domain curve belongs to $s^p(L^i,\beta)$. \end{enumerate} \end{construction}
+\begin{construction} Let $\cM^\rp(\hL^i,\beta)$ denote the stack of 3-pointed rational stable maps into $\tY$ satisfying the following conditions: \begin{enumerate} \item The first marked point maps to $\tD^i_1$; the second marked point maps to $\tD^i_2$. \item The image of the fundamental class of the domain curve belongs to $s^\rp(\hL^i,\beta)$. \end{enumerate} \end{construction}

+The above parametrized version of moduli spaces is used in the construction of the counts $N(L,\beta)$ reviewed in \cref{sec:review_of_cylinder_counts}, it is also essential for \cref{prop:straight_spine}.

-\begin{construction} Let $\cM^d(\beta)$ denote the stack of 5-pointed rational stable maps into $Y'$ satisfying the following conditions: \begin{enumerate} \item The first four marked points map respectively to the divisors $D^1_1, D^1_2, D^2_1, D^2_2$ with multiplicities $m^1_1, m^1_2, m^2_1, m^2_2$. \item The image of the fundamental class of the domain curve belongs to $s^d(\beta)$. \end{enumerate} \end{construction}
+\begin{construction} Let $\cM^\rd(\beta)$ denote the stack of 5-pointed rational stable maps into $Y'$ satisfying the following conditions: \begin{enumerate} \item The first four marked points map respectively to the divisors $D^1_1, D^1_2, D^2_1, D^2_2$ with multiplicities greater than or equal to $m^1_1, m^1_2, m^2_1, m^2_2$ respectively. \item The image of the fundamental class of the domain curve belongs to $s^\rd(\beta)$. \end{enumerate} \end{construction}